Catalog of Federal Domestic Assistance (CFDA) Number: 84.373Y.

 Purpose of Program: Under section 616(i)(2) of the Individuals with Disabilities Education Act, as amended (IDEA), the Department may make awards to provide technical assistance to improve the capacity of States to meet data collection requirements.

-Priority: This priority is from the notice of final priorities for this program, published in the Federal Register on July 9, 2007 (72 FR 37212).
+Priorities: This priority is from the notice of final priority and eligibility requirements for this program, published elsewhere in this issue of the Federal Register.

-Absolute Priority: For FY 2010 and any subsequent year in which we make awards based on the list of unfunded applicants from this competition, this priority is an absolute priority.
+Absolute Priority: For FY 2007 this priority is an absolute priority.
 Under 34 CFR 75.105(c)(3), we consider only applications that meet this priority.

 This priority is: